Members

 Pay Committee

-About nine years ago Alexander moved his family to Bushey in part because of the glowing reports from his friends about their children’s positive experiences at these unique schools.
-With their daughter now in year three his wife and he have been delighted by the encouragement and support she has received.
+About twelve years ago Alexander moved his family to Bushey in part because of the glowing reports from his friends about their children’s positive experiences at these unique schools.
+With their daughter now in year six (where does time go) his wife and he have been delighted by the encouragement and support she has received.

 Alexander’s respect for the teaching staff redoubled during the pandemic and associated lockdowns and he committed to finding a way to help the Federation.
-He was thrilled to have the opportunity to do so when elected as a parent governor.
+He was thrilled to have the opportunity to do so when elected by the parent body of both schools as a parent governor.

 Professionally Alexander is Chartered Business Security Architect.
 This is essentially a risk management discipline which involves designing and implementing controls to help organisations operate effectively, securely, and legally.
 He has experience working in government, with charities and in the financial services sector.